Great Bircham Windmill: History

 The tower mill was built for George Humphrey in 1846, a date stone to this effect is located between two windows on the first floor of the mill.
 The mill was built from cream coloured bricks, but was later tarred.
 The mill was offered to let in 1856 and again in 1861.
 An accident in March 1864 in which George Humphrey was driving his cart whilst drunk resulted in the death of his wife Elizabeth.
 In April the mill was ordered to be sold by the mortgagees.
 An auction was held on 13 May at the Hare Inn, Docking.
 The next millers were Henry and Philip Stanton, followed by Walter Palmer.
 He left Norfolk in 1882 and Joseph Wagg took the mill, followed by a succession of Howards.
 William Howard was the last miller.
 The mill was working in 1916 but had ceased by 1922.
 The sails and fantail had been removed by 1934.

 The mill was part of the Houghton Estate of the Marquess of Cholmondeley.
-In 1939 the mill was sold to Her Majesty the Queen, becoming part of the Sandringham Estate.
-The mill was purchased from Her Majesty the Queen by Roger Wagg in May 1976 and restoration of the mill commenced in 1977.
+In 1939 the mill was sold to the Queen, becoming part of the Sandringham Estate.
+The mill was purchased from Queen Elizabeth II by Roger Wagg in May 1976 and restoration of the mill commenced in 1977.

 The restoration of the mill began in 1977.
 The cap frame was removed on 17 August 1979 by Messrs Lennard & Lawn, millwrights, based at Caston.
 The new cap was fitted on 2 August 1979.
 The first pair of sails were fitted on 17 May 1980 and the second pair on 26 May 1983.
 The tower was coated with Bellecoat Stipple, a black resin-based protective covering.
 Internally, new floors were fitted, and a new stage constructed around the mill.
 Replacement machinery was sourced from other windmills.
 The drive for the sack hoist came from Harpley.